 There is also an ever-changing pop-up truck, where up-and-coming chefs with a passion for street-food bring a brand new flavor to the hall.

 There is a range of prices throughout Grandi Mathöll, though most are very reasonably priced for Reykjavík.

-The food hall is particularly recommended to groups and families with a diverse range of dietary desires or requirements, as no-one will have to compromise and everyone can grab a plate from their favourite menu.
+The food hall is particularly recommended to groups and families with a diverse range of dietary desires or requirements, as no-one will have to compromise, and everyone can grab a plate from their favorite menu.

 Address: Hverfisgata 76, 101 Reykjavik